Avy B.V.: Emergency Services

 With climate change, rapid detection of wildfires becomes important with the increasing risk of wildfires.
 Avy partnered up with CHC Helicopters and Safety Region of North Holland to research the use of drones for detection of early-stage wildfires.

 In February 2021, the Avy Area (equipped with a stabilized gimbal camera with RGB and thermal functionality) performed several test flights in National Park the Hoge Veluwe for the Security Regions VNOG and Gelderland Midden.
 In September 2021 phase 2 & 3 of this project will start with more test flights above the Veluwe.

 Last-mile Medical Delivery

-In April 2021, Avy partnered with the Botswana International University of Science and Technology (BIUST), UNFPA and Botswana Ministry of Health and Wellness, to start the Drones for Health project, which aims to reduce the numbers of maternal deaths by using drones to deliver health supplies and emergency commodities.
+In April 2021, Avy partnered with the Botswana International University of Science and Technology (BIUST), UNFPA and Botswana Ministry of Health and Wellness to start the Drones for Health project.
+This aims to reduce the numbers of maternal deaths by using drones to deliver health supplies and emergency commodities.
 The Avy Aera was 65% faster than common road transport to reach certain communities.
 The Drones for Health project was officially launched on May 7, 2021 as it was initiated by BIUST, UNFPA, and the Ministry of Health & Wellness of Botswana.